On The Cost Function Associated With Legendrian Knots: Cost Function

 Let $F_0$ and $F_1$ be front projections that are connected by R3 move in $Q$ and are identical outside $Q$.
-One can construct all possible front projections for $F_0$ and $F_1$ inside $Q$ in the following steps: (1) consider any two topological knot diagrams connected by R3 move inside a disc $Q$, (2) convert these diagrams into front projections inside $Q$ by adding minimum cusps, (3) on the boundary of $Q$, keep the slope of the corresponding strands same during the conversion of knot diagram to a front projection, (4) rest of the possible cases of such front projections $F_0$ and $F_1$ are obtained by stabilizing the front projections obtained by last three steps.
+As we have seen in the previous cases, any front diagram will differ by stabilizations and destabilizations of strands within $Q$, the rest of the possible cases of front projections $F_0$ and $F_1$ are obtained by a sequence of stabilizations and destabilizations within $Q$.
+One can give a similar argument, as given for R1 and R2 moves, using strands to justify why are these the only possible cases.
 Figure \ref{fig:CostLR31} and Figure \ref{fig:CostLR32} illustrate two such cases of $F_0$ and $F_1$.
-The front projections $F_0$ and $F_1$ shown in Figure \ref{fig:CostLR31} are connected by a sequence of LR moves within the disc.
+The front projections $F_0$ and $F_1$ shown in Figure \ref{fig:CostLR31} are connected by a sequence of LR-moves within the disc $Q$.
 Also, it can be checked that there exists a Legendrian isotopy supported within $Q$ connecting $F_0$ and $F_1$ shown in Figure \ref{fig:CostLR32}.